ad-freiburg/whitespace-correction/README.md

 #### From PyPI

-Windows (x64) and  Linux are currently supported.
+Windows (x64) and  Linux are currently supported when installing from PyPI.

 ```bash
 pip install whitespace-correction